 - First, make our easy Bruschetta recipe.

-- Next, bring a large pot of water to a rapid boil, season generously with a couple tablespoons of Kosher salt, then cook pasta until al dente.
-Before draining the pasta, reserve at least 1 cup of cooking water to help make the sauce later!
+- Cook the pasta.
+Bring a large pot of water to a boil, season generously with Kosher salt, then cook pasta until al dente.
+Before draining, reserve at least 1 cup of cooking water to help make the sauce.

-- Dredge chicken to season — we’re using Kosher salt, black pepper, and dried oregano.
+- Dredge chicken to season with salt, black pepper, and dried oregano.

-- Sauté the chicken (or grill it, if you have time!), then add drained pasta, goat cheese and mascarpone cheese, just about all of the tomato bruschetta mixture, about ½ cup of the reserved pasta water, and lots of fresh basil.
+- Sauté the chicken (or grill it, if you have time!), then add drained pasta, goat cheese and mascarpone, most of the tomato bruschetta mixture, a little reserved pasta water, and lots of fresh basil.

-- Give the bruschetta pasta a really good toss, then taste, adjust seasoning, and add additional water as needed to create more of a sauce.
+- Adjust seasoning.
+Give it a really good toss, then taste, adjust seasoning, and add additional water as needed to create more of a sauce.

-- Serve with lots of freshly grated Parmesan cheese, a little of the reserved tomato bruschetta, and more basil.
-Pour a bit of aged balsamic vinegar or balsamic glaze on top.
-As always with pasta, we recommend a drizzle of a high quality extra virgin olive oil and a pinch of flaky sea salt.
+- Finish, then serve.
+Serve with freshly grated Parmesan cheese, a bit more bruschetta, and fresh basil.
+Drizzle with aged balsamic vinegar or balsamic glaze on top.
+As always with pasta, I recommend a drizzle of a high quality extra virgin olive oil and a pinch of flaky sea salt.

 Buon appetito!